youshenfan/Abaqus/abaqus警告相关.md

 # The *shear failure option will not be supported in the future release
 ## Warnings:
-The *shear failure option will not be supported in the future release.
-Please use *damage initiation and *damage evolution options for modeling progressive damage and failure of materials
+<b>The *shear failure option will not be supported in the future release.</b> Please use *damage initiation and *damage evolution options for modeling progressive damage and failure of materials